 However, considerable cytotoxic effects must be accepted here in part because the DNA methyltransferase inhibitors act relatively nonspecifically on genome-wide DNA methylation.

-A considerably more important pillar in the accompanying therapy of cancer, autoimmune processes, inflammation and chronic, toxin-induced CFS, is phosphatidylcholine (not lecitin!), especially from the group of phospholipids, as well as a number of important micronutrients and vitamins, for which we can help you to draw up a possible, therapeutic "step-by-step plan".
+A considerably more important pillar in the accompanying therapy of cancer, autoimmune processes, inflammation and chronic, toxin-induced CFS, is mainly from the group of phospholipids the phosphatidylcholine (no lecitin!), as well as a number of important micronutrients and vitamins where we can help you create a possible, therapeutic "step-by-step" plan.